-The French celebrate one very special day in July commemorating an important turning point in their history.
-Here in this post I will give you plenty of Bastille Day interesting facts and also discuss its origin.
+There is a very special day in July where there the French commemorate a very important turning point in their history.
+Here in this post I want to share with you some very interesting Bastille Day facts.
 So if you want to learn more about this day then please read on.

 The first fact that I want to share with you is that it is not even called Bastille Day in French.
 This is the term that the English speaking world refer to it by.
 For the French it is simply known as la Fete nationale, or rather The National Celebration.